saltstack/salt/doc/topics/sdb/index.rst

 The ``set_()`` function may be provided, but is not required, as some sources may be read-only, or may be otherwise unwise to access via a URI (for instance, because of SQL injection attacks).

+The ``delete()`` function may be provided as well, but is not required, as many sources may be read-only or restrict such operations.

 A simple example of an SDB module is ``salt/sdb/keyring_db.py``, as it provides basic examples of most, if not all, of the types of functionality that are